The-DevOps-Daily/devops-daily/ebook/en/content/027-the-whoami-command.md

 # `whoami `

-- `whoami` command  used in Unix/Linux to the current user info of the machine. in other words its just prints the effective username of the current user when invoked.
+- `whoami` command  used in Unix/Linux to the get current username info of the machine. in other words its just prints the effective username of the current user when invoked.
  For example:
    ```
    manish@godsmack:~$ whoami